Scholarship Applications to attend the 2026 PLA Conference are due December 17!

 In honor of the 250th anniversary of the signing of the Declaration of Independence and the nation’s principles of equality, liberty, and government by consent, the Rediscovering Our Revolutionary Tradition program supports activities to preserve and improve access to primary source materials—including archival records; documents and rare publications; art and material culture; and photographs and sound recordings that document:January 20

 The Stephen T. Riedner Grant for Life Enhancing Library Programs for People Living with Dementia presents a citation and a grant of $2,500 each to two libraries to support the creation of new services and/or new programming to directly serve those living with dementia.
 Applications that describe only existing services or programming are not eligible for this grant.
-The founder wishes to encourage institutional commitment to serving this population.Application Opens: December 17
+The founder wishes to encourage institutional commitment to serving this population.January 21

 The AASL Innovative Reading Grant awards up to $2,500 to projects that support the planning and implementation of a unique and innovative program for K-9th learners which motivates and encourages reading, especially with struggling readers.February 1 (3:30 PM)